netgen/ezplatform-site-api/docs/introduction/index.rst

 All services return only published Content and handle translations in a completely transparent way.
 Language fallback configuration for the current siteaccess is automatically taken into account and you will always get back only what should be rendered on the siteaccess.
-If the translation is not configured for a siteaccess, you won't be able to find or load it -- the system will behave as if it does not exist.
+If the available translation is not configured for a siteaccess, you won't be able to find or load Content or Location.
+The services will behave as if it does not exist.

 .. note::

   All of the Site API services are read-only.
-If you need to write to the eZ Platform's content repository, use it's existing Repository API. (link)
+If you need to write to the eZ Platform's content repository, use it's existing Repository API.

+For more details see :doc:`Services documentation page </reference/services>`.

 Integration with eZ Platform
 ----------------------------

 You can use the Site API services described above as you would normally do it a Symfony application.
 But these are also integrated into eZ Platform's view layer.
-That means you have Site API version of the view configuration, available under ``ngcontent_view`` key:
+There is a Site API version of the view configuration, available under ``ngcontent_view`` key:

 .. code-block:: yaml